Biography according to Mayakovsky. Mayakovsky's death: the poet's tragic finale

 Same.

-Only the ear is more tight,
+Only the ear is tighter

 on the elbow

-uniform forester's frock coat.
+uniform forester frock coat.

 Annoys.